For Faculty and Staff

 HOW: Encourage the student to come to University Health Services for us to provide them with information about our mental health services.
-Better yet, call Christa at 901-448-5064, identify yourself as a faculty or staff member, and have her to make an appointment for the student.
+Better yet, call 901-448-5630, identify yourself as a faculty or staff member, and make an appointment for the student.
 Write the appointment time, day, and date, for the student.
 If the student looks reluctant to receive services, you may wish to offer to escort the student to UHS.

 WHO: Any enrolled UTHSC student whose behavior or verbalizations may suggest that counseling may be beneficial.
 See list of Signs and Symptoms below.

 WHEN: Referrals should be made during normal business hours of 8:00am to 4:30pm.
 If an emergency arises after 4:30 pm, call the UTHSC police department at 901-448-4444 or the UHS provider on-call at 901-541-5654.

 WHERE: The office is located at 910 Madison Avenue (Madison Plaza Building), Suite 922.